 Did you know falling injuries are one of, if not the most, common types of injuries for Canadians?
-Some are bona fide accidents, but a very large percentage of slip and falls are caused due to some sort of failure on another parties behalf.
+Some are bona fide accidents, but a very large percentage of slip and falls are caused due to some sort of failure on another party’s behalf.
 This could be somebody’s failure to clear debris, salt icy stairs, maintain an even walkway, clear spilt water timely or warn people of dangers using appropriate signage.
 If you have suffered from a slip and fall accident, it is advisable that you speak to our experienced team of Toronto personal injury lawyers immediately.
 Preserving the scene and identifying the cause of the fall can make all the difference to the success of your claim.
-In an earlier blog we discussed this topic more in depth.
+In an earlier blog, we discussed this topic more in-depth.

 Today, we will be discussing what a slip and fall accident victim can recover in compensation and how.
 Make no mistake, injuries and losses are far-reaching even in minor accidents and the “We’ll pay your doctor’s bills” is not adequate compensation.